This section presents information on places that are famous for striped-bass fishing.

 It is where the colder Virginia current moving south meets the warm Gulf Stream moving north.

-Many migrating species have either their their southern or northern terminus near the Cape.
+Many migrating species have either their southern or northern terminus near the Cape.

 Follow this link to find out more about: